peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.md

     public bool ReplaceSurrogates { get; }

- Gets a value indicating whether surrogate code points not part of a surrogate pair (which consists of two consecutive  `char` char s forming one Unicode code point) are each replaced with a replacement character (U+FFFD).
+ Gets a value indicating whether surrogate code points not part of a surrogate pair (which consists of two consecutive  `char`  s forming one Unicode code point) are each replaced with a replacement character (U+FFFD).
 The default is false; an exception is thrown when such code points are encountered.  <b>Returns:</b>

 True, if surrogate code points not part of a surrogate pair are each replaced with a replacement character, or false if an exception is thrown when such code points are encountered.